 Great to have you here!
 We can’t help but cherish the hope that you are thinking about an official CAD Exchanger GUI usership.
 No pressure whatsoever, let’s just go through the ins and outs of license options.

-If we are talking about personal use or a small business with less than five users, single-user licenses are what you need.
+If we are talking about personal use or a small business with less than five users, node-locked licenses are what you need.
 These types of licenses are issued for use by a single person and are tied to a piece of network hardware via its MAC address.
 That is, one user on one PC — one serial number.
 While installing, you may either trust automatic settings or contact support to obtain a key for a specific network device for manual activation.
 The latter is relevant if the computer CAD Exchanger will be used on is behind a strict firewall or has no Internet access at all.

 CAD Exchanger GUI subscription is purchased for 12 months and can be renewed annually.
 It is a full, yet temporary, pack with all new updates included (typically, four software releases — once a quarter).
 You may either renew your subscription or deal without it and get back whenever your project demands.